shleen/aides-memoire/UX.md

   Bridges warm & dark colours & provides an energy that also speaks relaxation??!?
 Commonly signifies +/ve growth!

   **Blue** <br>
-  Light blues fels safe & inviting, & are therefore used by social sites like Facebook & Twitter.
+  Light blues feels safe & inviting, & are therefore used by social sites like Facebook & Twitter.
 Dark blues, on the other hand, gives off an overwhelming calmness, that feels more somber than light blues.
 Is therefore commonly tied with impressions of professionalism.

   **Purple** <br>
   Feels luxurious & royal, with lighter shades giving off romantic vibes whereas darker shades carry a sense of mystery.